 In the big picture, it doesn’t matter – do what works best for your family.

-The only thing I would suggest is not to freeze milk if you’re going to use it within the next five days – don’t freeze it just to freeze it.
-Fresh milk will be fine in the fridge for for that long, is easier to manager, and you don’t have to use a breastmilk storage bag.
+The only thing I would suggest is not to freeze milk if your daycare doesn’t require it or you’re going to use it within the next four days – don’t freeze it just to freeze it.
+Fresh milk will be fine in the fridge for for that long, it is easier to manage, and you don’t have to use a breastmilk storage bag.

 What tips do you have for prepping bottles for daycare?
 Share them in the comments!